 A Slovenian Brown bear

-By car, you can reach the Dormouse house from highway A1 (Ljubljana to Koper).
+By car, it takes 15 minutes to reach the Dormouse house from highway A1 (Ljubljana-Koper).
 Take exit Unec and follow plates to Cerknica.
 Past Cerknica, just follow the main road until you come to village Grahovo.
 Here, you turn right to the direction of Žerovnica.
 Again, follow the main road through the villages Žerovnica and Lipsenj.
 When you see the road sign for the village Goričice, turn left on a smaller asphalted road uphill.
 In the village, look for the only house with a straw roof, on the left-hand side.
 When you use navigation, please take into account that there are several villages with the same name in Slovenia.
-You need to go to the one near Cerknica, with postal code 1395.
+You need to go to the one near Cerknica, with postal code 1384.

 By public transport, there is a direct bus line from the centre of Ljubljana, which passes Goričiče.
 The bus ride takes aproximately one hour and a half and there are 5 busses each day.
 For bus departure times, please see https://www.ap-ljubljana.si/en/ Note that the name of the village Goričice is here written as “Goričica pri Cerknici”.